 Got strawberries?
-This super quick and easy Strawberry Sauce is ready in under 30 minutes and makes a delicious strawberry topping for cheesecake, pancakes, waffles, and so much more.
+This super quick and easy Strawberry Sauce is ready in 15 minutes and makes a delicious strawberry topping for cheesecake, pancakes, waffles, and so much more.
 Thickened without cornstarch!

 I’m not a breakfast person.
 Since I work during the week, I grab something quick like fruit or oatmeal.

 On vacation I have trouble finding something to eat at the continental hotel breakfasts.
 Usually I end up with peanut butter toast.

 And when I do eat at a restaurant, I tend to order the same breakfast – two eggs over easy with hashbrowns and bacon.